Telephone and email contact details for DVA are available at the links below.

 Sometimes when things go wrong you may be entitled to compensation.
 DVA will consider a claim for compensation if:

 - a test is cancelled for any reason within its control and the notification given is less than one clear working day for vehicle tests and three clear working days for driving tests

-- your vehicle is damaged on DVA property and the Agency is found to be negligent
+- your vehicle is damaged on, or in, DVA property and the Agency is found to be negligent

 DVA will not consider compensation if the reason for cancelling a test is outside its control.
 For example, if a test is cancelled because of bad weather or a power failure.
 However, every effort will be made to give you a new test date as soon as possible.

 - make applying for compensation as easy as possible for you